-Title IV funds refer to the Federal financial aid programs authorized under the Higher Education Act of 1965 (as amended) and include the following programs: Direct Unsubsidized loans, Direct Subsidized loans, Direct PLUS loans, Federal Perkins loans, Federal Pell Grant, Federal SEOG, and Federal TEACH Grant.
+Title IV funds refer to the Federal financial aid programs authorized under the Higher Education Act of 1965 (as amended) and include the following programs: Direct Unsubsidized loans, Direct Subsidized loans, Direct PLUS loans, Federal Pell Grant, Federal SEOG, and Federal TEACH Grant.
 Though the Federal Work Study program is also included in Title IV funds, it is not included when calculating the Return of Title IV Funds.

 A student starts the withdrawal process with their Program Director.
 This can either be done in person or over the phone.
 The withdrawal date is the date on which the student starts the withdrawal process or the date that the student otherwise provides notification to Mount Mercy of his or her intent to withdraw.
 However, if Mount Mercy can document an academically related activity different than the date the student officially withdrew, that date may be used.

 Mount Mercy will return any unearned aid that was applied to a student’s institutional charges.
 The student must return any unearned funds allocated to a loan program under the terms and conditions of the promissory note.
-If a student owes a grant overpayment, the student must make satisfactory repayment arrangements with the Student Financial Services Office at Mount Mercy.
+If a student owes a grant overpayment, the student must make satisfactory repayment arrangements with the Financial Aid Office at Mount Mercy.